M-krishna/ls/README.md

 # ls
 For listing directories and files.
+Windows (Powershell) and linux have this command, I thought of recreating it.

 ## Download
 `go get github.com/M-krishna/ls`